Exhalation

-Exhalation and gas exchange
+Physiology

 The main reason for exhalation is to rid the body of carbon dioxide, which is the waste product of gas exchange in humans.
 Air is brought into the lungs through inhalation.
 Diffusion in the alveoli allows for the exchange of O_{2} into the pulmonary capillaries and the removal of CO_{2} and other gases from the pulmonary capillaries to be exhaled.
 In order for the lungs to expel air the diaphragm relaxes, which pushes up on the lungs.
 The air then flows through the trachea then through the larynx and pharynx to the nasal cavity and oral cavity where it is expelled out of the body.
 Exhalation takes longer than inhalation and it is believed to facilitate better exchange of gases.
 Parts of the nervous system help to regulate respiration in humans.

+Composition

 The exhaled air is not just carbon dioxide; it contains a mixture of other gases.
 Human breath contains volatile organic compounds (VOCs).
 These compounds consist of methanol, isoprene, acetone, ethanol and other alcohols.
 The exhaled mixture also contains ketones, water and other hydrocarbons.

+Smell

 It is during exhalation that the olfaction contribution to flavor occurs in contrast to that of ordinary smell which occurs during the inhalation phase.